 T – Timely

 The very first thing you need to do is write down your goals on paper.
-Pick one or two so that you can easily focus.
+Pick one or two so that you can easily focus on them.
 Too many goals may divide your attention and cause your actions to be less focused and your results to fail.
-In your first attempts to plan and achieve important goals, it is better to uncomplicate things.
-Make the goals as specific as possible.
+In your first attempts to plan and achieve important goals, it is better to uncomplicate things, so make your goals as specific and simple as possible.

 After writing your goals, look at how you will measure the results.
 If it’s a business or professional goal, it may be to increase sales over last year by 10%.
 Or if it’s a new business, establish the target numbers for sales and expenses.
 A personal goal might be to lose 50 lbs., to go to the gym twice a week, or to save $100 per month.
 Simply deciding that you’ll increase sales or will save more money is not specific enough.